arewecooked.dev

 We're not done.
 But we understand the trade-offs:

-For now, HEVC at the highest bandwidth and intra-frame is the pragmatic choice for Windows→Mac.
+For Windows→Mac, HEVC at highest quality and intra-frame is the pragmatic choice.
 It works.
-It's not perfect — text is fuzzy, sometimes jittery, dark scenes suffer — but it's playable.
+It's not perfect — text is fuzzy, dark scenes suffer — but it's playable.

 Think in bits per millisecond, not bits per second.
 For real-time systems, 5 Gbps = 5 megabits per millisecond.
 Frame budgets change the math.